-Dual channel recording allows you to obtain a stereo recording of your call with two distinct channels, one per party in the conversation: Channel A for the agent and Channel B for the caller/callee.
+Dual channel recording allows you to obtain a stereo recording of your call with two distinct channels, one per party in the conversation: Channel A for the caller/callee and Channel B for the agent.
 When played over stereo speakers, the left speaker becomes Channel A and the right speaker becomes Channel B. This can allow your organization to save time when analyzing call recordings by only focusing on one party at a time.

 As your call volume grows, listening back to calls and analyzing your customer’s sentiment manually for quality assurance purposes can become a strenuous task; moreover you may need an easier way to pick out the two parties on a call.
 With each party’s audio separated into its own track using dual channel, you can more easily automate recording actions such as transcription and keyword analysis.